Skip links

 Sheffield-based African theatre company Utopia Theatre has announced its biggest production to date at the Crucible, bringing the powerful story of Death and The King’s Horseman to the steel city for the first time.

-Building on the past success of the joyous Anna Hibiscus’ Song in the Playhouse, the next Utopia Theatre and Sheffield Theatres collaboration will be traditional Nigerian story, Death and The King’s Horseman, at the Crucible.
+Building on the past success of the joyous Anna Hibiscus’ Song in the Playhouse, the next Utopia Theatre and Sheffield Theatres collaboration will be Nigerian story, Death and The King’s Horseman, at the Crucible.
 Set to be staged from Monday 3rd to Saturday 8th February 2025, the show is a co-production which will see a 20-strong cast stage eight performances in the 750-seat auditorium.
 Tickets are now on general sale.

 Sheffield Theatres and Utopia Theatre have worked together for more than a decade, and each year productions have grown in scale and size.
 This milestone underpins Utopia Theatre’s NPO status with Arts Council England.
 Previously, Here’s What She Said To Me, produced by Mojisola Kareem, was to be the biggest show for Utopia Theatre at Sheffield Theatres but its run had to be cut short due to Covid-19 lockdowns.